number42net/restoreblog/2021-04-10 Macintosh IIci/index.md

 ![Fully cleaned](img_009.jpg)

-A few suspect traces were found, these will be cleaned and tinned and protected with new solder mask.
+A few suspect traces were found, these will be cleaned, tinned and protected with new solder mask.

 ![Bad traces](img_005.jpg)